ErnestMisha/book-library/README.md

 ## Repository structure

 This repository is structured as a monorepo, thanks to pnpm workspace feature.
-It constits of three main parts:
+It consists of three main parts:

 - [server](server/README.md)
 - [browser](browser/README.md)